 Turning towards each means paying attention to your partner.
 It allows the couple to stay connected, and it happens daily starting with all the small things.

-A man looking at a magazing commenting to his wife “wow look at that boat”.
+A man looking at a magazine commenting to his wife “wow, look at that boat”.
 And the wife replies it’s like the one they saw last summer, with the husband confirming.

 Couples engaging in chit chat like that stay happily married.

 Example 2 (at the grocery)

 Her: Do we still have wash up liquid at home?

 Him: I’m not sure, but let’s take some just in case

 Her: I had such a bad dream tonight